 We make these values come to life in the way we work together internally with each other and externally with our community partners.
 Every staff member is expected to hold the mission and these values as a central focus and to contribute constructively to the organizational culture and sense of teamwork.

-The executive assistant provides high-level administrative support to We Stories executives by establishing and maintaining systems that support the organization as it grows.
-In addition, this position will provide administrative support for organizational activities and programs.
-The executive assistant takes the lead on operationalizing processes and procedures and ensuring that the organization's calendar and systems run smoothly and effectively.
+The executive assistant provides high-level administrative support to We Stories executives by establishing, implementing and maintaining systems that support the organization as it grows.
+In addition, this position will provide administrative support for and serve as the centralized coordinator of the organization’s fundraising and operational activities.
+The executive assistant takes the lead on insuring that these processes run smoothly and effectively.

 By helping this growing and dynamic nonprofit strengthen its efficiency and effectiveness, you will be a key contributor to the organization's growth and impact on our region.